TinyTapeout/tinytapeout_www/content/guides/analog-discovery/_index.md

 ### Running The Full Test Suite

 We'll walk through every important step, below, and that is a good way to get to know the Analog Discovery.
-However, if you want to just get going and explore things on your own, you may simply wire things up and run the pre-built workspace on the AD3, you may just follow the directions in this section.
+However, if you want to just get going and explore things on your own, you can wire things up, load the provided workspace on the AD3 and follow the bullet point list of steps.

 ## What you need

    1. An Analog Discovery 3 and its *WaveForms* program installed, connected to the computer;
    2. The [tt05analogdemoFull.dwf3work](tt05analogdemoFull.dwf3work) workspace opened in *WaveForms*;
    3. A TT05 demoboard and ASIC, also connected to the computer via USB;
-   4. To have things wired up
+   4. The AD3 and demo board correctly wired

 The basic wiring is: